lsst-ts/ts_tma_tma-documentation_maintenance-documents_eib_check-encoder-tape/README.md

   - Set the acceleration (maximum acceleration 0.1 rad/s^2).
   - Set the deceleration (maximum acceleration 1 rad/s^2).
   - Set the Jerk to 0.
+  - Press "Execute" button.
   ![Move AZCW axis](media/MoveTheAZCW.png)
 [^1]: The AZCW shows the azimuth position +360 deg.
 So when moving AZCW to 550 or 170 deg the Azimuth axis is moved to 190 or -190 deg.
 - Wait until movement finished.
 The selected drive achieved the settled position.
-- Engage the brake putting the bDebugAzBrake to False.
+- In the PAS4000, Engage the brake putting the bDebugAzBrake to False.
 - Connect to the EIB using the Heidenhain's EIB8 application.
   - Open EIB8Application.exe.
   - Set the IP Adress of the EIB to 139.229.171.20.